-Fact: Travel agents know the travel industry inside out and it is also in their interest that they offer the best solution, which might not necessarily be the cheapest.
-While what you might find online could be cheaper, that cheaper itinerary might involve longer waits at the airport, inconvenient travel times or more connections.
+Fact: Travel agents know the travel industry inside out and it is also in their best interest to offer the best solution, which might not necessarily be the cheapest.
+While cheaper options might exist, they might involve longer waits at the airport, inconvenient travel times or multiple connections.
 A travel agent will look at the best value for money, which means the most direct and time-efficient itinerary they can find.

 Fact: No, not really.
 While some people suppose that travel agents are expensive because they take commissions, others even go as far to think that travel agents will only offer deals that get them the best commissions, but that is far from the truth.
 The commissions that agents earn come from the service suppliers (hotels, airlines, car rental companies, etc.) not from you, and for the travel agent is important to help you plan a flawless trip so that you’re satisfied with their services and use them again!

 Also, it is worth noting that a lot of online booking sites are actually travel agents and have exactly the same business model as your brick-and-mortar travel agent, taking identical commissions, but without giving you the personalised service.